top of page

 Stimulant medications like methylphenidate and different mixtures of amphetamine are the treatment with the best evidence base for treating symptoms of ADHD.
 They can significantly improve quality of life and can improve any and all of the 18 symptoms of ADHD, and some of the associated features, such as emotional dysregulation and irritability.
 However, medication doesn’t offer a one-size-fits-all solution.
 There is no way a doctor can tell what chemical will have the best effect (methylphenidate or dexamphetamine here in New Zealand), and at what dose.
 There isn't a mg/kg formula for dosing as there are for some medications.
 It comes down to trial and error and titrating the dose to maximise treatment effect while minimising side effects.

 You may have come across accounts from individuals who've taken medication, describing significant positive changes in their symptoms.
 Yet for a minority of people, despite following a treatment plan, they find that the medication isn't having the desired effects on symptoms, or is even having some significant negative effects.
-This is something I come across in my adult ADHD clients.
-It can take several months to get medications right.
+As with all types of medication, it can take several months to get it right.

 While it can be very disheartening and can increase imposter syndrome when things aren't going the way a person thought they would, there is room for medications to be optimised, and this blog post looks at some of the signs that things aren't right, and what to do about them.

 Signs Your Medication May Not Be Working Well When effective, stimulant medications should offer significant symptom relief, helping a person focus better, reducing impulsivity, and making it easier to complete daily tasks.
 Any side effects should be minimal and tolerable.
-Common, tolerable side effects may include mild appetite loss or changes in sleep patterns.
-For some people, these persist over time and for some, they reduce over time or can be managed with behavioural modifications or changes in timing or formulation of medication used (e.g. fast or long-acting formulations).
+For some people, side effects persist over time and for some, they reduce over time or can be managed with behavioural modifications or changes in timing or formulation of medication used.

 Minimal or No Clinical Improvement One of the primary indicators that your medication might not be working is a lack of noticeable improvement in your symptoms.
-If your focus, impulsivity, or other symptoms haven't improved, despite an increasing dose, this could be a sign that this is not the right medication and the person should talk to their prescriber about options.
+If your focus, impulsivity, or other symptoms haven't improved, despite an increasing dose, the person should talk to their prescriber about options.

-Unpleasant Side Effects If a person experiences side effects that are bothersome or disruptive, like extreme irritability, sleep disturbances, or significant appetite and weight loss, it's essential to talk to the prescribing doctor and see if a formulation or chemical change is needed.
+Unpleasant Side Effects If a person experiences side effects that are bothersome or disruptive, like extreme irritability, sleep disturbances, or significant appetite and weight loss, it's essential to talk to the prescribing doctor.

 I have had clients who tell me they avoid taking their medication unless they absolutely have to as they don't like the way it makes them feel.
-People have told me about feeling tense, having a tight jaw, increased anxiety, clenching their jaw while sleeping, turning bright red for four hours a day (a new one to me), sweating profusely, or feeling uncomfortably stimulated.
-It's not supposed to be like this!
-This is a sign that your meds aren't right yet.
+People have told me about feeling tense, having a tight jaw, increased anxiety, clenching their jaw while sleeping, sweating profusely, or feeling uncomfortably stimulated.
 If a person is avoiding taking meds due to side effects, that is a reason to talk to their prescriber about options.

 What to Do If Your Medication Isn't Working The first step in addressing concerns about your medication's effectiveness is to consult with the healthcare provider who prescribed it.
 Open, honest communication about your symptoms and side effects will allow the prescriber to make informed decisions about your treatment.
-Fine-tuning is a standard part of the treatment journey for ADHD medication.
-The client I mentioned above who turned bright red for four hours a day ceased having this problem when they kept in contact with their doctor about their experiences of treatment and side effects and found an option that worked better.
+Fine-tuning is a standard part of the treatment journey for ADHD medication, just as it is for many other mental and physical health medications.

 Conclusion Treating ADHD is a highly individualised process.
 If you find that your current medication isn’t providing the relief you expected or is causing some nasty side effects, don't lose hope!
-There are various formulations and two main classes of chemical available, each with their potential benefits and drawbacks, and no one can predict what will work best for an individual.
 It really is a trial-and-error approach.
 The key is to maintain open and honest lines of communication with the prescriber, working collaboratively to find the treatment that fits best.

 Remember, you're not alone on this journey.
 Lots of other people have to spend quite a bit of time getting their medication right.
 Then, meds may change again in the future due to other life factors, like changing task demands, having children, ageing, pregnancy, or menopause, or health, and it's entirely okay to seek adjustments in your treatment.
 Remember, stimulant medication is the best evidence-based treatment for ADHD, so it makes sense to work to find what works well.